ryanallen/words-of-my-perfect-teacher/README.md

 *thub pa*, lit. the Mighty One.
 An epithet for a [Buddha](#buddha).

 ## Nada
-defined as *chos nyid kyi rang sgra*, the spontaneous sound of [dharmata](#dharmata).
+defined as *chos nyid kyi rang sgra*, the spontaneous sound of [dharmatā](#dharmatā).
 In the syllable *hum* it is represented by a little flame above the circle on top, symbolizing the state of enlightenment, the sole essence, awakened awareness.

 ## Nāga
 *klu*, a kind of snakelike being living in the depths of water or under the ground.
 Although they have miraculous powers they are classified as belonging to the animal realm.
 See [three worlds](#three-worlds).